Cardiovascular Magnetic Resonance Imaging in the Assessment of Athletes with Heart Disease

 Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Vascular Medicine, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging

-Keywords: Aneurysm, Athletes, Biological Markers, Cardiac Catheterization, Cardiomyopathy, Dilated, Cardiomyopathy, Hypertrophic, Channelopathies, Chest Pain, Cicatrix, Coronary Vessels, Death, Sudden, Diagnosis, Differential, Diagnostic Errors, Diastole, Echocardiography, Edema, Electrocardiography, Extracellular Space, Gadolinium, Heart Atria, Heart Ventricles, Hypertrophy, Left Ventricular, Injections, Intravenous, Magnetic Resonance Angiography, Magnetic Resonance Imaging, Magnetic Resonance Imaging, Cine, Magnetic Resonance Spectroscopy, Myocarditis, Myocardium, Physical Exertion, Radiation, Ionizing, Sagittaria, Sinus of Valsalva, Syncope, Systole, Tachycardia, Ventricular, Thoracic Wall, Ventricular Fibrillation
+Keywords: Aneurysm, Athletes, Biomarkers, Cardiac Catheterization, Cardiomyopathy, Dilated, Cardiomyopathy, Hypertrophic, Channelopathies, Chest Pain, Cicatrix, Coronary Vessels, Death, Sudden, Diagnosis, Differential, Diagnostic Errors, Diastole, Echocardiography, Edema, Electrocardiography, Extracellular Space, Gadolinium, Heart Atria, Heart Ventricles, Hypertrophy, Left Ventricular, Injections, Intravenous, Magnetic Resonance Angiography, Magnetic Resonance Imaging, Magnetic Resonance Imaging, Cine, Magnetic Resonance Spectroscopy, Myocarditis, Myocardium, Physical Exertion, Radiation, Ionizing, Sagittaria, Sinus of Valsalva, Syncope, Systole, Tachycardia, Ventricular, Thoracic Wall, Ventricular Fibrillation

 < Back to Listings